 - Certified Registered Nursing Anesthetists (CRNA)

 Why you need an Arizona Board of Nursing Attorney

-Representation by an attorney is not required by the Arizona Board of Nursing.
-However, having an attorney represent you before the Board will likely assist you in receiving a better outcome than if you were on your own.
+As a nursing professional, we understand it’s important for you to maintain a professional reputation.
+If you are looking for an attorney with Arizona Board of Nursing experience, Chelle Law can assist you.
+Our experienced attorney’s have represented over 500 nurses before the Arizona Board of Nursing and tailor their representation to meet the unique needs of their client.
+Representation by an attorney is not required by the Arizona Board of Nursing; however, having an attorney represent you before the Board will likely assist you in receiving a better outcome than if you were on your own.

 How Chelle Law can help

 If you have a pending or forthcoming legal issue with the Arizona Board of Nursing the attorney’s at Chelle Law can aggressively and effectively defend your license.

 Legal services offered before the Arizona Board of Nursing include:

 - Complaint/Investigation Response: A board of nursing complaint filed against you may subject your license to an investigation.
 An investigation could result in probation, suspension or revocation.
 Once you receive notice of a complaint or investigation from the Arizona Board of Nursing it is important to call us, as soon as possible, to ensure an accurate and effective defense of your license.